PropTypes are at the heart of Mixt. The aim si to specify precisely what kind of data a component is allowed to receive.

 It is then "strongly typed" (sort of).
 And of course largely inspired by React.

-It works by defining a class named PropTypes
+It works by defining a class named PropTypes inside your components. (see full

 example below).